la2050/archive/_projects/2015/volunteer-glendora.md

     essentials.
 We will use our social media platforms to market the program to our community and will keep track of how groups hear about the mobile tool shed to make sure that our media outlets are reaching our target audience.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "The Trails Volunteers currently have a small shed with small tools in it.
-It is not portable and contains a minimal amount of equipment.
-This mobile tool trailer would complement their volunteer efforts and actually help them to do additional work. \r\n\r\nWe believe this program is unique in that it will provide both the tools and a visual component to encourage our volunteers to enjoy their experience.
-By supplying all the tools necessary in a mobile trailer wrapped with positive images and designs we remove the difficulty of brining supplies to the day of event and create a fun atmosphere.  \r\n  "
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-    At this time, the City will be the primary entity working on this project.
-    The Glendora Trail Volunteers will be working closely with the City, but will not receive any direct funds.
-  How do you plan to scale the success of your proposal?: >-
-    The initial purchase of the mobile trailer and marketing campaign will kick start the program.
-We will have the trailer at all our Special Events.
-    Marketing funds will be used to prolong social outreach.
-The mobile trailer can be parked at strategic locations to encourage volunteerism.
-This will ensure that not only our community but to others outside of community who may want to participate.
 areas_impacted: ''
 partners: ''
 Please specify below: City of Glendora